-It is generally considered that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 45 years unexpired, the residence will be worth the same as a freehold for decades to come.
+It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 45 years remaining, the premises will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |